PapaOscar90/ComputerGraphics/RayTracer2/README.md

 SS.
 If one of these values is not present, we provide some defaults (these may be seen in `scene.h`).
 With this, we can safely continue extend functionality without worrying about the scenes that previously rendered no longer being compatible.
+The only extension of note was with textures in a material.
+Previously the color field was required for a material, but with this extension a material may have a color or a texture.
+To handle this exclusive requirement we introduced a discriminated union between `color` and `texture`.
+The color of the requisite variant is then accessed via a *match statement* in `scene.cpp : getColor`.

-We followed the specification of Raytracer2, and implemented shadows first.
+We then followed the provided specification of Raytracer2, and implemented shadows first.
 This was very straightforward, and needed a function that just took in the hit information and a light, and returns whether it is blocked by an object.

 From this point, we then implemented the reflections, since we already had a light loop that added all the light sources (from the RayTracer1).
 Reflections